DarkySwift/LittleOwl/README.md

 ## License

-LittleOwl is available under the MIT license.
+Owl is available under the MIT license.
 See the LICENSE file for more info.